 - Federal law limits the amount you may elect to defer under this Plan and any other retirement plan permitting Elective Deferrals (including both other 403(b) and 401(k) plans).
-You are limited to contributing \$19,000 (for 2019) during any calendar year. - If you are age 50 or over, you may defer an additional amount, called a "catch-up contribution", of up to \$6,000 (for 2019). - If you have worked a minimum of 15 years for the Employer, you can defer additional compensation into the Plan under the Special 403(b) Catch-Up Rule.
-This special catch-up contribution is equal to the smallest of the three amounts listed below: - 1. \$3,000, - 2. \$15,000 minus the amount of Special 403(b) Catch-Up Contributions made in prior years, or - 3. \$5,000 times the number of years you have worked for the Employer minus the total amount of Elective Deferrals made while you worked for the Employer. - The maximum amount you can defer is 100% of your compensation.
+You are limited to contributing \$23,000 (for 2024) during any calendar year.
+This dollar limit is indexed; therefore, it may increase each year for cost-of-living adjustments. - If you are age 50 or over, you may defer an additional amount, called a "catch-up contribution", of up to \$7,500 (for 2024).
+This dollar limit is indexed as well. - If you have worked a minimum of 15 years for the Company, you can defer additional compensation into the Plan under the Special 403(b) Catch-Up Rule.
+This special catch-up contribution is equal to the smallest of the three amounts listed below:

+- 1. \$3,000, - 2. \$15,000 minus the amount of Special 403(b) Catch-Up Contributions made in prior years, or - 3. \$5,000 times the number of years you have worked for the Company minus the total amount of Elective Deferrals made while you worked for the Company. - The maximum amount you can defer is 100% of your compensation.